 Phytoplankton net samples will be prepared and analyzed utilizing Sedgewick Rafter cells following APHA (2005), identifying taxa to the lowest feasible level and measuring ten representative individuals for use in biomass calculations using standard geometric formulae (Wetzel and Likens, 2000).
 Counting will continue until at least 10 fields or 100 of the most abundant phytoplankter have been evaluated, or up to three 1 mL aliquots have been examined.
-Counts will be made on an Olympus CKX41 inverted microscope.
-Whole water samples will be analyzed using Utermohl settling chambers.
+Counts will be made on a Ziess DMIL inverted microscope.
 Counting, measuring and identification criteria are identical to those for net plankton.
 Counts will be typically completed using a single aliquot.
-Samples will be archived for five years.
+Samples will be archived for a minimum of five years.